Kirkland, Warren head w m Aug. 1867 32 mar 8 Ala Ala Ala

 [clipping Abilene Reporter News, June 22, 1967]

-The Rev. James I. kensey, pastor of Highland Baptist Church, officiated.
+The Rev. James I. Kensey, pastor of Highland Baptist Church, officiated.
 Burial was in Laurel land Cemetery in Dallas.

-She was born in Rotan May 9, 1898, and married Forrest Kikrkland in Dallas in 1931.
+She was born in Rotan May 9, 1898, and married Forrest Kirkland in Dallas in 1931.
 He died in 1943.

 For 35 years, she was a commercial artist in Dallas.
-She was associated with her husband in Kirkland Commercial Art Studio, and together they wrote the book, "Rock Art of Texas Indians" published by the Universitty of Texas Press.
+She was associated with her husband in Kirkland Commercial Art Studio, and together they wrote the book, "Rock Art of Texas Indians" published by the University of Texas Press.

 Survivors include a stepson, Maj.
-Roy Kirkland of Dyess AFB, Abilene; a stepdaughter, Mrs. C. M. Chritenson of Grand Prairie, two brothers, James J. Mardis of Sweetwater and John W. Mardis of Union Grove, Ala. and several nieces and nephews. [obituary clipping from an unidentified source and date.]
+Roy Kirkland of Dyess AFB, Abilene; a stepdaughter, Mrs. C. M. Christenson of Grand Prairie, two brothers, James J. Mardis of Sweetwater and John W. Mardis of Union Grove, Ala. and several nieces and nephews. [obituary clipping from an unidentified source and date.]

 Mrs. Eddie M. (Sadie) Johnson died November 3 in the Chris Christenson home in Grand Prairie, after a long battle with cancer.